Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Summer fireworks festival in Japan

-Japan's summer is hot and humid, but it also offers plenty of unique seasonal attractions.
-The spectacular fireworks displays (hanabi taikai) and summer festivals held across the country are not to be missed.
-Events such as the Awa Odori dance festival (Tokushima) and the Aomori Nebuta Festival, both held in August, are precious opportunities to experience Japanese traditional culture firsthand.
+Summer in Japan is hot and humid, but it also offers many unique experiences.
+Spectacular fireworks displays and traditional summer festivals take place throughout the country during this season.
+Events such as the Awa Odori Festival in Tokushima and the Aomori Nebuta Festival, both held in August, provide a wonderful opportunity to experience Japanese traditions firsthand.

-Summer is also ideal for outdoor activities like swimming at the beach and river outings.
-You can enjoy water sports at the beautiful beaches of Okinawa or Kyushu, or cool off in popular resort towns like Karuizawa and Nikko.
+Summer is also an ideal time for outdoor activities such as swimming and river recreation.
+Visitors can enjoy marine sports at the beautiful beaches of Okinawa and Kyushu or escape the heat in popular resort destinations such as Karuizawa and Nikko.

 Autumn (September – November)